juju/docs/src/en/getting-started-jaas.md

 model view will change to grey and the pending notices in the inspector on the left will disappear, to show that everything is working as expected.

+!!!
+Tip: You can check and manage existing models through the JAAS GUI by clicking on your username

 ## Next steps

 Congratulations! you have now deployed a complex workload in the cloud without